Fear, Move Over - Love, You're Up

 You might wonder why it’s taken me so long.
 Or who am I, to even write a book?
 All valid questions.
 And oh how I have asked myself those very same questions hundreds of times over the years.

 What makes my experiences ‘share’ worthy?
 Let’s just say that I haven’t had your typical ‘normal’ life.
 And, to be honest, I didn’t think writing a book would ever be on my to-do list, let alone sharing my life experiences.
-I’m quite a private person, actually, and have been reserved about my personal life.
+I’m quite a private person actually, and am reserved about my personal life.

 Then I had a revelation.
 After a series of reoccurring debilitating migraines, I was left with no choice but to take an indefinite leave of absence from work.
 I intentionally tried to find the root cause of these migraines, which were always right brained.
 I went on and off a variety of foods and beverages trying to find what my ‘trigger’ was.
 I wasn’t succeeding, but I was finally ‘smelling the roses’ so to speak.